 But what does that really mean?

-The standard, accepted practice is that (most) incidents are started at the service desk – aka "Level 1 support".
+The standard, accepted practice is that (most) incidents are started at the service desk/help desk – aka "Level 1 support".
 In fact, the service desk is generally synonymous with incident management ownership.
 The role of service desk employees includes ensuring timely and effective resolution.

 Issues that cannot be fixed at level 1 are escalated to specialty teams, also known as Level 2 (or 3) “resolver” groups.
 Resolver groups have deep technical experience in a specific technology area (network, servers, application, etc.)

 We’ve all heard horror stories of incident tickets that spend days, weeks, or months getting kicked from queue to queue.
 It’s a concept I call “bus therapy”.
 Basically, when a resolver group either can’t resolve a ticket, or doesn’t know what to do with it (and before the SLA expires!), they assign it to some other random queue, making it someone else’s problem.